-The detailed operation of the bBank iInsolvency pProcedure is subject to the Bank Insolvency (England and Wales) Rules 2009 (the Bank Insolvency Rules),171223 which are comparable to the provisions of the Insolvency Rules 1986 that apply to the winding up of a company.
+The detailed operation of the Bank Insolvency Procedure is subject to the Bank Insolvency (England and Wales) Rules 2009 (the Bank Insolvency Rules), which are comparable to the provisions of the Insolvency Rules 1986 that apply to the winding up of a company.
 Rule 72 of the Bank Insolvency Rules sets out an insolvency set-off provision that is, for present purposes, substantially the same as Rule 4.90 of the Insolvency Rules 1986.
 There are some differences between the two provisions, but these have no bearing on our conclusions in this memorandum.

-The bBank iInsolvency pProcedure is not mandatory.
+The Bank Insolvency Procedure is not mandatory.
 For example, an ordinary winding up or liquidation of an English Bank under the Insolvency Act 1986 could still occur.
-It is likely, however, that the bBank iInsolvency pProcedure would be used where the aAuthorities decide that putting the failed English Bank straight into liquidation is the best or only viable course to take.
+It is likely, however, that the Bank Insolvency Procedure would be used where the Authorities decide that putting the failed English Bank straight into liquidation is the best or only viable course to take.

-The bank insolvency procedure may, subject to the satisfaction of the relevant conditions in section 96 of the Banking Act, Bank Insolvency Procedure may be initiated by any of the TreasurySecretary of State, the Bank of England or the PRA making an application to the court for a bank insolvency order under section 95 of the Banking Act.
-In each case certain conditions and grounds must be satisfied, including (if-i) in the case of the Bank of England, that the PRA has informed the Bank of England it is satisfied certain conditions are satisfied) or the PRA (with the consent of the Bank of England) making an application to the court for a bank insolvency order under section 7 of the Banking Act is met; and (ii) in the case of the PRA, that the Bank of England has informed the PRA that it is satisfied that Condition 2 in section 7 of the Banking Act is met and the Bank of England has consented to the application.
+The Bank Insolvency Procedure may be initiated by any of the Secretary of State, the Bank of England or the PRA making an application to the court for a bank insolvency order under section 95 of the Banking Act.
+In each case certain conditions and grounds must be satisfied, including (i) in the case of the Bank of England, that the PRA has informed the Bank of England it is satisfied that Condition 1 in section 7 of the Banking Act is met; and (ii) in the case of the PRA, that the Bank of England has informed the PRA that it is satisfied that Condition 2 in section 7 of the Banking Act is met and the Bank of England has consented to the application.

-There are various technical differences between the winding up of an English Company under the Insolvency Act 1986 and the bBank iInsolvency pProcedure, but
+There are various technical differences between the winding up of an English Company under the Insolvency Act 1986 and the Bank Insolvency Procedure, but these have no material effect on our conclusions in relation to the issues discussed in this memorandum.